 - Clindamycin ovules 100mg vaginally once at bedtime for three days

-- A real-time PCR test both before and after treatment to look for both G. vaginalis and A. vaginae is pertinent
+- A DNA test both before and after treatment to look for both G. vaginalis and A. vaginae is pertinent

 - Treatment is recommended for all symptomatic pregnant women